nullthefirst/nullthefirst/README.md

 Hi there 👋🏾🌍, I'm Josh.

-I build fullstack web applications with JavaScript (React, Next.js and Mongoose.js).
+I work with Python to build web applications (Django) and data science projects.